alex-spies/elasticsearch/CONTRIBUTING.md

     curl -u elastic:password localhost:9200

-The definition of this Elasticsearch instance can be found [here](build-tools-internal/src/main/groovy/elasticsearch.run.gradle).
-While developing, you may want to disable security.
-This can be done as follows:
+To send requests to this Elasticsearch instance, either use the built-in `elastic` user and password as above or use the pre-configured `elastic-admin` user:

+    curl -u elastic-admin:elastic-password localhost:9200

+Security can also be disabled altogether:

     ./gradlew :run -Dtests.es.xpack.security.enabled=false

+The definition of this Elasticsearch cluster can be found [here](build-tools-internal/src/main/groovy/elasticsearch.run.gradle).

 ### Importing the project into IntelliJ IDEA